swtheing/ADRL/README.md

 - Policy Interation
   - Policy Evaluation
-      - Getting batch data
-      - Policy set
+   - Policy Settings
    - Getting reward and related infomation
-      - Features from a new episode
+   - Feature achievement from a new episode
+   - Data Input
   - Policy Improvement
    - Generation of a new Policy
 - Policy Base
  - Action Selection
      - ε-Greedy